CreedsCode/ETHBelgrade-25/server/README.md

 ## API Endpoints

+Tip: You can customize the name and description fields with your own content!
+Make sure to also change the last part of the @id (e.g., from "hello-dkg" to "my-asset-name") to keep your asset unique for querying later!

 ### 1. Publish Knowledge Asset
 - **Endpoint:** `POST /publish`
 - **Description:** Publishes a knowledge asset to the DKG.